oracle-livelabs/goldengate/atp-kafka/environment-setup/environment-setup.md

 ## Task 1: Use Cloud Shell to clone the lab repository

-1. In the Oracle Cloud console global header, click **Cloud Shell**.
-Cloud Shell opens as a separate panel in the Oracle Cloud console, which you can expand to full screen.
+1. In the Oracle Cloud Console global header, click **Developer tools**, and then **Cloud Shell**.
+The Cloud Shell drawer opens at the bottom of your screen.

     > **Note:** It takes a few minutes for Cloud Shell to connect and load your session.